-Just to be sure that there aren’t any malware on your system that are causing the msvcr110.dll error, run a quick scan of your system.
-Malware are often responsible for deleting dll files.
+Just to be sure that there isn’t any malware on your system that is causing the msvcr110.dll error, run a quick scan of your system.
+Malware is often responsible for deleting dll files.
 Use an anti-virus software of your choosing.
-Hopefully this will identify the culprit and fix your problem.
+Hopefully, this will identify the culprit and fix your problem.

 You can also use Windows’ built-in antivirus, Windows Defender.
 Here’s how to run a full system scan on Windows 10 Creators Update: